openhwgroup/programs/program/process/OpenHW Group IP Core - RTL Freeze Checklist and Release Process.md

 ## Publish the Project Release

 The project release is published on the OpenHW website.
-The following information is published to enable users of the release to access the appropriate code
+The following information is published to enable users of the release to access the appropriate code:

 * Release Name
-* Release Description
+* Release description
 * Associated Github tags on project repository(ies)